-While education is a crucial part of the after school program, we also provide a safe haven for homeless girls and boys to have fun, make friends, and be physically active.
-Field trips are often a highlight, since all come from families with limited resources.
-Staff accompany children to the museums, sporting events, and holiday parties organized by the Coalition.
+While education is a crucial part of the program, we also provide a safe haven for homeless youngsters to have fun, make friends, and be physically active.
+Field trips are often a highlight, since all our kids come from families with limited resources.
+Staff accompany children to museums, sporting events, and holiday parties organized by the Coalition.